ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - Notes
    * - Unique simulant ID
      - simulant_id
-     - Not affected by noise functions; intended use is 'ground truth' for PRL tracking.
+     - Not affected by noise functions; intended use is 'ground truth' for testing and validation.
    * - Household ID
      - :code:`household_id`
-     - Not affected by noise functions; intended use is 'ground truth' for PRL tracking.
+     - Not affected by noise functions; intended use is 'ground truth' for testing and validation.
    * - First name
      - :code:`first_name`
      -